react-navigation/react-navigation.github.io/docs/compatibility.md

 sidebar_label: Compatibility layer
 ---

+> **NOTE**: Before following this guide, make sure that you've followed the [Getting Started](getting-started.html) guide to setup React Navigation 5 in your app.

 React Navigation 5 has a completely new API, so our old code using React Navigation 4 will no longer work with this version.
 We understand that this can be a lot of work, so we have made a compatibility layer to make this easier.

 To use the compatibility layer, we need to install [`@react-navigation/compat`](https://github.com/navigation-ex/packages/compat):